Marsaaaaaaa/python_ow2_paste/readme.md

 All the settings are in main.py but I dont really use anything else other then the aim key so

 the settings arent tuned well, try messing around with the sleeps and stuff till you find a good balance.

+In case you dont know how to run a python script: https://pythonbasics.org/execute-python-scripts/

+If you dont know how to install python packages (import not recognized error or something like that): https://docs.python.org/3/installing/index.html
+(the clr package is called pythonnet)